KnightZhang625/knightzhang625.github.io/_pages/about.md

 For more info
 ------
-More info about please see my [publication page](https://knightzhang625.github.io/publications/) and [CV page](https://knightzhang625.github.io/cv/).
+More info about please see my [CV page](https://knightzhang625.github.io/cv/).